ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The permitted network type.
 Valid values: `vpc`.

 --vpc-crn value
-:   The CRN of VPC instance
+:   The CRN of VPC instance.

 -i, --instance value
 :   Instance name or ID.
 If not set, the context instance specified by `ibmcloud dns instance-target` is used.